 Once upon a time, there was a scientist called Theordy.
 He had a theory behind every phenomenon.
 He was exceptional at logic, trigonometry, and physics.
-He could solve complex equations in his head, he could look at the shadow of a tall structure and ascertain its height in a matter of seconds, he understood the whys and hows behind the complex workings of things.
+He could solve complex equations in his head, he could look at the shadow of a tall structure and ascertain its height in a matter of seconds, and he understood the whys and hows behind the complex workings of things.

 One day, he visited his friend who was an artist.
-His friend showed him his recent works of art, they were beautiful pictures of flora and fauna, of landscapes, of sunrises and sunsets.
+His friend showed him his recent works of art, they were beautiful pictures of flora and fauna, of landscapes, of sunrises, and sunsets.

-The artist explained to Theordy that it took him years of practice, that, he simply painted on the canvas the beauty he saw outside, the feelings he felt inside.
+The artist explained to Theordy that it took him years of practice, that he simply painted onto the canvas the beauty he saw outside, the feelings he felt inside.
 There was no more logic to it than that.
 Theordy argued that if one mixed the same quantity of red and yellow, it would produce the same orange every time.
 He suggested that if one drew straight lines at certain angles, they would always take the same shape.

-He gave other intelligent reasons to his friend and ultimately arrived at the conclusion that there must be some theory and logic behind his artwork, explanation, he felt, that was outside the comprehension of the artist.
+He gave other intelligent reasons to his friend and ultimately arrived at the conclusion that there must be some theory and logic behind his artwork, an explanation, he felt, that was outside the comprehension of the artist.

 His friend told him that art was a matter of expression and not an argument, a work of heart and not mathematical calculation, that surely there was some scientific basis but that art always took a different form, beyond equations and logic.
 Theordy remained unconvinced, and his friend, unmoved.

-I believe in rebirth, and this belief is based on my direct experiences in deep meditative state.
+I believe in rebirth, and this belief is based on my direct experiences in a deep meditative state.
 Could my experiences be subjective?
 Of course, they are.
 All experiences are subjective and interdependent.

-I believe in the law of karma and I believe that not even in a million years the slightest of karma is lost.
+I believe in the Law of Karma and I believe that not even in a million years is the slightest of karma lost.

-Math could not measure the universe, so they labeled it infinite, they discover one particle today and name it God particle, and twenty years later they will discover another entity and they may label it the Supreme God particle or whatever.
+Math could not measure the universe, so they labeled it infinite, they discover one particle today and name it the God particle, and twenty years later they will discover another entity and they may label it the Supreme God particle or whatever.
 I do not deny the contribution of science towards material progress, and I am certainly not labeling it good or bad either.

-We are looking for absoluteness, we are looking for absolute proofs, we want just one answer, it feels easy that way.
+We are looking for absoluteness, we are looking for absolute proof, we want just one answer, it feels easy that way.
 Theordy will keep searching for logic in art.
 Why must Nature operate on mathematical equations?
 Consider the following:

 I believe in God, in Nature, in that mystical dimension.
 It is outrageously beautiful and profound.
 I have experienced it first-hand, that is the basis of my belief.
 Yes, He can have a form based on your own beliefs; I have seen it multiple times so I believe it.

-However, I do not believe that God is up there carving some cunning designs or executing some sinister plans to harm or benefit a certain set of people, that, there is a God who gets upset if you do not follow a certain religion, or that He will grace you with the riches of the world if He is pleased with you.
+However, I do not believe that God is up there carving some cunning design or executing some sinister plans to harm or benefit a certain set of people, that, there is a God who gets upset if you do not follow a certain religion, or that He will grace you with the riches of the world if He is pleased with you.

 He would no longer be God if He was partial and biased.
 I believe in Grace but I do not believe that it is based on the mere performance of rituals or adherence to a certain religion.
-It may not be without cause-and-effect, it mostly remains a work of art though.
+It may not be without cause and effect, it mostly remains a work of art though.